Daniel L. Ryan

-Daniel Leo Ryan (September 28, 1930 – December 31, 2015) was an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Springfield in Illinois from 1984 to 1999.
+Daniel Leo Ryan (September 28, 1930 – December 31, 2015) was an American prelate of the Catholic Church.
+He served as bishop of Diocese of Springfield in Illinois from 1984 to 1999.
 He previously served as an auxiliary bishop of the Diocese of Joliet in Illinois from 1981 to 1984.

-Amid accusations of sexual misconduct and protecting sexually abusive priests, Ryan resigned as bishop of Springfield in 1999.
+Amid accusations of person sexual misconduct and protecting sexually abusive priests, Ryan resigned as bishop of Springfield in Illinois in 1999.

 Biography

 Early life

-Daniel Ryan was born in Mankato, Minnesota, to Leonard and Irene (née Larson) Ryan.
+Daniel Ryan was born on September 28, 1930 in Mankato, Minnesota, to Leonard and Irene (née Larson) Ryan.
 While he was a child, the family moved to Springfield, Illinois.
 Ryan attended Cathedral Boys High School in Springfield, then entered the Passionist Preparatory Seminary in St. Louis, Missouri.
 After finishing at the seminary, Ryan entered the novitiate to become a monk.
 However, after deciding to become a priest instead, Ryan went to St. Procopius Seminary in Lisle, Illinois, where he obtained a Bachelor of Arts degree in classical languages in 1952.